Differential Geometry of Contextuality: Applications

-the symmetric interference function.
+The relationship with the interference of a double-slit experiment follows from treating each effect as a distinct path from the slit, which is explored by a state $\rho$.
+In this case, we can identify the isolated terms $|\bra{e}\ket{\rho}|^2$ and $|\bra{e'}\ket{\rho}|^2$ as closed paths that loop back on themselves.
+As for the term $I_{2}^{\rho}(e,e')$, it comprises two terms accounting for the two directions in which we can loop through the two paths.
+Interpreting them as ``passing through both paths simultaneously'' is what generates the notion of interference, as well as the non-classicality that such a term may carry.

 For sharp effects, only $I_{2}$ is non-trivial, which follows from Specker's Principle \cite{speckervideo,cabello2012speckers}.
 For unsharp ones, high-order interference appears, but they are non-fundamental once they can be rewritten from the intersections ($\wedge$) and $I_{2}$. \end{example}

+Interference terms are necessary but not sufficient for contextualilty in a model.
+For instance, classical systems can exhibit interference, imposing a correction term on distributions.
+This term is given by classical correlations that are generated when marginalizing a GPT that captures all classical details into a smaller GPT through a marginalization process that acts as coarse graining.
+The difference is that the terms $I_n$ need not be non-negative, which, for the case of outcome-determinism and restricted to effects, is a sign of contextualilty \cite{Abramsky_2011,Spekkens2008}.

+For the ontic representation given by quantum measure theory, the set of objects in the ontic representation is such that any correction to Kolmogorov's axioms follows from the connection $\omega$.
+This follows from the property of $dc$ satisfying the axioms in the ontic representation when subjected to the condition of outcome-determinism, as it arises from a probabilistic distribution over a set of effects of a Boolean GPT.
+Any part of $\omega$ that ends up being classical follows from the non-refinement of the ontic representation, as discussed in the previous paragraph.

-Any correction of the valuation follows from the connection $\omega$.
-The cause follows, in the topological view, from the failure of the loop given by the effects $E$, $E'$ and $E\vee E'$ not being in a Boolean sub-algebra.
-One can see this by noting that $dc_{\lambda'}$ satisfies Kolmogorov axioms, therefore
+Aware of this limitation, we can see how $\omega$ appears as the generator of the interference term.
+Suppose the effects $E$, $E'$, and $E\vee E'$ are not in a Boolean sub-algebra.
+Since $dc_{\lambda'}$ satisfies Kolmogorov axioms, we have that

-So for disjoint effects,
+So, for disjoint effects,

 showing that the failure of $\omega$ to satisfy the Kolmogorov disjoint axiom is the cause of interference.
-See that what is measured in the geometrical view is the failure of the parallelogram law.
-The same construction can be made with high-order interference.
+Note that what is measured in the geometrical view is the failure of the parallelogram law of the valuation function captured by the distribution $\mu$ that represents the relationship between the state and the ontic representation.
+The analogous construction can be made with high-order interference.